apache/incubator-devlake-website/versioned_docs/version-v0.15/UserManuals/ConfigUI/AdvancedMode.md

 ---
-title: "Blueprint Advanced Mode"
+title: "Using Advanced Mode"
-sidebar_position: 8
+sidebar_position: 7
 description: >
   Using the advanced mode of Config-UI
 ---